thoughtbot/parity/README.md

 Parity requires these command-line programs:

     git
-    curl
     heroku
     pg_restore

-On OS X,
-`curl` is installed by default.
-The other programs are installed as Homebrew package dependencies of the `parity` Homebrew package.
+On OS X, these programs are installed as Homebrew package dependencies of the `parity` Homebrew package.